A new family of bijections for planar maps: Controling the degrees of the vertices

 The $(w_1-\mathbb{1}_{k=1})$ term means that the marked leaf in $M_2$ cannot be the root.
 Finally, there are two possible cases, depending on whether $v$ is the root of $M$ or not, each implying one term in the RHS. \end{proof}

 \begin{rem} $\delta_j(\textbf{v})$ means there is one more vertex of degree $j$, and $\delta_{-j}(\textbf{v})$ means there is one less vertex of degree $j$.
-This notation is somehow complicated but avoids dealing with special cases, e.g. in $\delta(\textbf{v},j,k)$ there is no problem if $j=k$, contrarily to saying something like $v_j'=v_j+1$, $v'_k=v_k+1$ and $v_i'=v_i$ for $i\neq j,k$. \end{rem} Note that this recurrence formula allows us to compute the number of maps with bounded vertex degrees, i.e. it can be specialized to maps with vertex degrees $\leq d$ for some $d$.
-Taking $d=3$, one recovers \eqref{precubic}.\\
+This notation is somehow complicated but avoids dealing with special cases, for instance in $\delta(\textbf{v},j,k)$ there is no problem if $j=k$, contrarily to saying something like $v_j'=v_j+1$, $v'_k=v_k+1$ and $v_i'=v_i$ for $i\neq j,k$. \end{rem} Note that this recurrence formula allows us to compute the number of maps with bounded vertex degrees, i.e. it can be specialized to maps with vertex degrees $\leq d$ for some $d$.
+Restricting to vertex degrees $1$ and $3$, one recovers \eqref{precubic}.\\

-Formula \eqref{remy} also has an analog where the degrees are recorded, but it splits into three different cases, according to whether the marked vertex is a leaf, the root, or another node.
-If it is a leaf, it is the trivial bijection described in \cref{feuille}.
-If it is the root vertex, the formula is actually Tutte's formula.
-We will only include the formula corresponding to the case where the marked vertex is a node.
-This formula alone suffices to calculate all the terms by induction.
-As before, there are extra terms because it depends on whether the modification affects the root or not.